Magic Vegan Muffins, with Variations

-The magic in these vegan muffins is that they use no eggs or dairy, but rather incorporate a great healthy baking technique—using applesauce as a binding and fat substitute.
-It makes the muffins amazingly moist while greatly reducing the need for added fat.
+The magic in these vegan muffin recipes is that they use no eggs or dairy, but instead use applesauce as a binding and fat substitute.
+It’s a great healthy baking technique, making the muffins amazingly moist while greatly reducing the need for added fat.
 Kids love muffins, and by using wholesome ingredients, they become a great substitute for sandwiches for school lunches, as well as serving as any time snacks.

 Muffins are best eaten within a day or at most two after they are baked, so if you’re not going to be feeding a crowd of hungry muffin fans, I suggest either freezing half of them, or halving the recipe.
 Recipe adapted from The Vegetarian Family Cookbook* by Nava Atlas.
 Explore other muffin recipes in Muffin Mania.

 - 2 tablespoons wheat germ or ground flaxseeds